Students enrolled in the Teacher Leadership program must complete:

 This course will provide students with an intensive study of pedagogical approaches and materials for teaching in schools, curricular recommendations of professional associations, recommendations that have emerged from recent educational research, and recommendations of recent reform movements.
 Specific emphasis will be given to the study of alternative approaches to curriculum theory, design, practice, and evaluation.
 Educators will have the opportunity to apply theory to either their own classroom and school settings at the early childhood, elementary, middle school, or high school levels as well as other work environments.

 The Ethical Educator

-This course is grounded in the belief that it is the responsibility of educators to employ ethical practice in the daily activities of their personal and professional lives.
-Educators must also ensure that the institutional policies and practices of their school or organization adhere to the application of ethical practice throughout the workplace.
-This study of the use of ethical principles in an educational context will include an examination of the underlying assumptions and implicit or explicit policies that can support or erode ethical practice.
-As a result of the activities and discussions completed in this course, students will have the opportunity to transform their personal and professional ethical lives and priorities.
+This course is grounded in the belief that it is the responsibility of educators to employ ethical practice in the daily activities of their professional lives and to ensure that the institutional policies and practices of the system in which they work are committed and adhere to the application of ethical practice.
+A study of the use of ethical principles in an educational context will include an examination of the underlying assumptions and implicit or explicit policies that support or do not support ethical practice.
+As a result of the activities and discussions completed in this course, educators will have the opportunity to transform their personal and professional ethical priorities.

 EDGR 601 (3)

 This course provides students with the basic competencies necessary to understand and evaluate the research of others, and to plan their own research with a minimum of assistance.
 This course includes the basics of both qualitative and quantitative research.

 The Master of Education culminates with one of three courses

 Action research is one of the capstone projects for the Master of Education program.
 During this five-week course, candidates will learn more about the action research methodology, complete final edits of the Literature Review, and design a complete Action Research proposal including data collection methods and analysis approaches.
 (During this course, the proposal will NOT be implemented with students/participants.)